 - Breast Center

 Analytics MD provides a comparison analysis of this facility to other U.S. hospitals and medical centers.
 Currently, Herrin Hospital maintains an overall “B-” score, ranking it in the 46th percentile.
 The ranking is calculated using publicly available data that includes staff responsiveness, emergency care, patient flow, overall patient satisfaction, patients leaving the emergency department before receiving treatment, and reported complications.
-A median to low score might indicate a high percentage of medical mistakes and errors that occur at the hospital.
+A medium to low score might indicate a high percentage of medical mistakes and errors that occur at the hospital.

 The level of care that the emergency department provides its patients is crucial to the local community.
 High rankings indicate an optimal level of care when the patient receives services without delay.
 Publicly available information involving the emergency department at Herrin Hospital include: